 Tonight the Superintendent will provide an update on the implementation status of the approved Reopening Plan.
-A review of cost estimates to move forward to the Board of Finance committee will be reviewed as well.

 A return to work staffing update will be provided along with a return to school student update based on the surveys that have been returned to date.